 “…I didn’t resent the Ruperts of the world, and I wasn’t insecure enough to despise them.
 Hate is better.
 Hate keeps you cold, keeps you moving fast, keeps you lonely.
 If you need to make yourself into someone else, loneliness is a good place to start.”

 Maestra, L.S.
 Hilton

-As for the much talked about sex scenes…it wasn’t that shocking to me.
-Although, she does use the word, c**t a whole lot.
-And while most romance authors do not use that word, those sex scenes won’t be that scandalous to any devout erotica, romance, or M/M romance reader, which I am.
+As for the much talked about sex scenes, it wasn’t that shocking to me.
+Though, she does use the word, c**t a whole lot.
+But those scenes won’t be that scandalous to any devout erotica or romance reader, which I am.

-One drawback is that Hilton’s writing (noticeably) lacks the skill and sharpness of Gillian Flynn or Megan Abbott.
-Her long-winded style slows the story at points, but aside from that, I’d say the hype was real.
+One drawback is that Hilton’s writing lacks the skill of Gillian Flynn or Megan Abbott.
+Her long-winded style slows the story at points, but aside from that I’d say the hype was real.